HELP Specialist Staff

 Andrea is certified in Permanency and Adoption Competency (PACC) through the University of Minnesota and has co-trained that curriculum.
 She is also Trained in Adoption Competency (TAC) through the Center for Adoption Support and Education.
 In 2022 Andrea received the Outstanding Service Partner Award from the Center for Advanced Studies in Child Welfare for her contributions to child welfare practice in the state of MN.

 Before joining the MN ADOPT team Andrea served in a St. Paul Public Schools special education classroom, performed child welfare program evaluations for the Center for Advanced Studies in Child Welfare, and provided therapeutic services at a day treatment center.
 Andrea is passionate about social and racial justice issues in adoption and foster care.

 “I am truly honored to be a part of the lives of families, and am enlivened by people’s capacity for kindness and compassion during challenging times.”

-Gail Garner Swenson (HELP Program Specialist):
+Gail Garner Swenson, MA, (she/her) (HELP Program Specialist):

 Gail joined the HELP Program in March of 2018 with a long history of advocating for children and childhood.
 She has a number of direct professional experiences with those touched by adoption and out-of-home placement which contribute to her tapestry of skills, most recently as a long-time employee at Ampersand Families as a Permanency Specialist.
-From 2000 to 2014 she was a court appointed Guardian ad Litem for Ramsey County and she spent years as a member of the administrative team of Southside Family Nurturing Center, a family-centered program for the prevention of child abuse and neglect.
+From 2000 to 2014 she was a court appointed Guardian ad Litem for Ramsey County and she spent years as a member of the administrative team of Southside Family Nurturing Center, a family-focused program for the prevention of child abuse and neglect.